 After you have written your proposal, you should get it reviewed.
 Do not rely on the phpBB mentors to do it for you via the web interface: they will only send back a proposal if they find it lacking.
 Instead, ask a colleague or a developer to do it for you.

-You can also request public review on area51 or in #phpbb-dev IRC channel if you wish to make your proposal public.
+You can also request public review on area51, on the phpBB Discord, or in the #phpbb-dev IRC channel if you wish to make your proposal public.

 - Is your proposal detailed?

 - Have you submitted a pull request to phpBB with at least 10 changed lines of code?